This page aims to answer questions that parents, carers and Year 6 students may have before the start of school in September.

 We operate a biometric payment system for school meal payments which uses the latest finger recognition technology.
 This system means that students no longer need to carry a card.
 Instead a scan of their finger will be taken.

-The template of student fingers is taken on Year 6 Induction Day.
+The template of student fingers is taken on one of the Year 6 Induction Days.

 Students entitled to free meals will have their account credited to the value of a standard meal each day.

-Students will not be required to bring money to pay for lunch on the Induction Day, they will be offered the chance to try a school meal, or bring sandwiches, if they prefer.
-There will be no charge for this meal.
+Students will not be required to bring money to pay for lunches on the Induction Days, they will be offered the chance to try a school meal, or bring sandwiches, if they prefer.
+There will be no charge for these meals.

-The school operates a WisePay online payments system for parents.
-This will enable parents to pay money online to cover for trips, visits, school meals etc. Year 6 parents will receive information and a password before the start of term on how to pay monies using the WisePay payment portal.
+The school operates a ParentPay online payments system for parents.
+This will enable parents to pay money online to cover for trips, visits, school meals etc. Year 6 parents will receive information and a password before the start of term on how to pay monies using the ParentPay payment portal.

-For more information, please see the Wisepay Help page.
+For more information, please see the ParentPay Help page.

 A list of Term Dates for the upcoming school years can be downloaded below.